Nashville police hunting for man accused of killing young nurse

 "Our nurses, staff, and physicians mourn deeply the loss of Tiffany Ferguson," said hospital president Karen Springer said in a statement.
 "We extend our heartfelt condolences to Tiffany's family, co-workers and friends."

-Ferguson is the second Saint Thomas nurse to be killed this year, according to WSMV.
+Ferguson is the second Saint Thomas nurse to be killed this year, according NBC affiliate WSMV.
 The incidents are not believed to be related.